 In the interview round, the examiners ask you many questions, including current affairs.
 As a result, in order to be excellent in the paper, you must concentrate on current affairs.
-With a strong grasp on the newspapers, you can achieve good results.
-You should read newspapers on a regular basis, and each section should be scrutinised carefully.
+With a strong grasp of the newspapers, you can achieve good results.
+You should read newspapers on a regular basis, and each section should be scrutinized carefully.

 Preparing Notes from a Newspaper

 This is the most crucial aspect of newspaper research.
 We suggest buying a 5-subject notebook or dividing one into 5 pieces, with the following major areas: